History of air traffic control in the United Kingdom: Near misses

 On Monday 15 February 1988 Horizon broadcast a documentary, 'Struggling for Control', about ATC operational limitations in the UK; it featured Brymon Airways Flight 204 in a Twin Otter from Birmingham to Gatwick at 10.20am, flying through the Daventry sector.
 At Aylesbury the pilot entered the London Terminal Manoeuvring Area (LTMA), being guided at West Drayton by TMA North then TMA South, passing the Midhurst radio marker, making contact with Gatwick Approach then finally Gatwick Visual.
 The documentary looked at the Joint Airmiss Working Group, and an incident on 23 April 1987 at 9.56am with Concorde Flight BA 1 from Heathrow to JFK, American Airlines Flight AA 51 DC-10 from Gatwick, and Brymon Flight 204 at 8,000ft.
 The Concorde and the American Airlines pilots spoke to West Drayton on the same frequency.
 A request for the DC-10 to climb was heard by the Concorde pilot, so Concorde mistakenly climbed, heading towards the Brymon Twin Otter.
 The West Drayton controller saw Concorde approaching, so asked the Concorde pilot for his height, with time in short supply.

 In May 1988 the IPCS union claimed that NATS was giving misleading figures on near misses.

+Most RAF airfields were fitted with the Racal Avionics DN811 ILS system, by the 1980s.

 From the 1980s, ILS was trialled at main airports by the microwave landing system (MLS) as it was thought to be better for bad weather.
 In April 1978 the ICAO decided to go with a US-Australian system (Time Reference Scanning Beam), than the Doppler Microwave Landing System, of Plessey.
 ILS had been operating since 1949, and was World War II technology.
 The MLS allowed various flight paths, whereas ILS only allowed one.
 MLS was trialled over 12 months, at Stansted, in 1983.
 It was fitted onto a Hawker Siddeley HS 748 test aircraft, of the CAA.
 MLS was fitted to runway 28R (called 27R from July 1987, due to movement of the Earth's magnetic field), at Heathrow from November 1986, but was not intended to be implemented across the country until around 1996.
 Cardiff Airport had MLS, made by Textron Systems next installed, in July 1990, and Aberdeen in July 1991.
 But by 1994, the FAA had lost interest in MLS, instead choosing satellite-guidance.